mohammadhelaly/neural-visions/README.md

 - PyTorch and TorchVision for model loading and inference.
 - OpenAI CLIP for image and text encoding.
 - scikit-learn, NumPy, Pillow, and supporting scientific Python packages for model utilities, preprocessing, encoders, and image handling.
+- KaggleHub for downloading the project's VQnA artifact bundle at container startup

 ## Project Structure